AmrithaPal-Hanken/AI-study-planner/README.md

 ## Acknowledgements

-Elements of AI course team has given inspiration.
+Elements of AI course team and fellow learners has given me inspiration.